 4. In Hebrews 1:14, the writer asks the following rhetorical question regarding angels: “Are they not all ministering spirits sent forth to minister for those who will inherit salvation?”

-Barnes provides the following perspectives as to the types of ministry of angels to Christians that are mentioned in other Bible scriptures and are applicable to understanding the significance of this verse:
+Barnes provides the following perspectives as to the types of ministry of angels to Christians that are applicable to understanding the significance of this verse and other Bible scriptures:

 Even the most exalted angel is employed in the comparatively humble office of a ministering spirit appointed to aid the heirs of salvation. . . .
 A “ministering” spirit is one that is employed to execute the will of God. . . .
 They are employed to render “aid” or “assistance” to others – to wit, to Christians.